The Ritman Scholarship

 To honour Kim’s efforts, the PBRI members are supporting the Ritman Scholarship to recognise students with a commitment to plant health.

-Expressions of Interest for the 2026 Ritman Scholarship will open in December 2025
+Expressions of Interest for the 2026 Ritman Scholarship is now open!

 The scholarship will support students to attend the PBRI Symposium on 12 & 13 May 2026.
 The recipients will present a short presentation on their field of research and its importance to plant health.